at-ajay/AJNews/README.md

 Effortlessly find articles on specific topics or keywords using the powerful search feature.
 Discover information quickly and efficiently with the intuitive search functionality.

+This app uses a news api from https://newsapi.org/ to test the application get your API key and add it in the local.properties file with key "API_KEY"